benel/SOS21Server/README.md

     ]}

-* Effects on the whole world
+* Global effects of all actions

 GET /effects
     {"rows":[